manuelpagliuca/anisotropic-micromesh/README.md

 ## Dependencies
 * [Qt](https://www.qt.io/)
 * [OpenGL Mathematics](https://glm.g-truc.net/0.9.9/index.html)
+  * The headers are placed in the directory `Dependencies\GLM`
 * [PyMeshLab](https://pymeshlab.readthedocs.io/en/latest/installation.html)

 ## Sample models
-As sample models in this repository I've prepared different version of [Pallas Cat](https://free3d.com/3d-model/pallas-cat-v1--576987.html) from printable_models
+As sample models in this repository I've prepared different version of [Pallas Cat](https://free3d.com/3d-model/pallas-cat-v1--576987.html) by *printable_models*

 ## Python script (empirical analysis)
 Executing this script will generate **n** samples for both the subdivision schemes (current and variant).
 A table (as a text file) containing the face quality values (according to inradius/circumradius metric) will be built for both batches of samples.